ffflora/data-analysis-projects/README.md

 These projects focusing on data analysis (data cleaning, data proprocessing, EDA, data visualization, etc.) with python.
+Working in progress of polishing the projects.

 ## US New Born Babys' Name Analysis